dawi9840/csv_pose_classification/README.md

 # csv_pose_classification
 The dataset is record something pose coordinates, I want to use it to classify the pose.

 In 'model_train_pose.py' file, I get the some error message: **Unimplemented: Cast string to float is not supported**.

 I have no idea about this message means.

-Is that mean my model.fit() input tensor fortmat is wrong?
+Is that means my model.fit() input tensor fortmat is wrong?

-But I can successful run the 'model_train_heart_disease.py' file.
+However, I can successful run the **model_train_heart_disease.py** file.

-The 'model_train_pose.py' is basic modify from 'model_train_heart_disease.py'.
+The 'model_train_pose.py' is basic modify from **model_train_heart_disease.py**.

 Could any one help me to solve this problem?
 Thank a lot.